Kyberturvallisuuden-kurssi/Exercises/Week1/README.md

 ---

-## Task 1: An example of a task with text answer
+## Task 1: Install John the Ripper to your computer and try to crack a password.

 ### A) What is the most common phrase used as an example in pretty much any programming tutorial?
 ```